aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* `string`
 - *Default:* Use the default namespace

-name of the  EKS namespace to be linked to the EMR virtual Cluster.
+name of the Amazon EKS namespace to be linked to the Amazon EMR virtual cluster.

 ---